abhijeet-kurade/bikemap/2-staticmap.md

      --output example.png
 ```

-Be sure to sure to run `curl` from the directory where `staticmap_example.json` is located
+Be sure to sure to run `curl` from the directory
+where `staticmap_example.json` is located
 (the root of this repo).

+This `curl` command  is an example of how to use the `staticmap` API.
+You'll be using an HTTP library in your chosen language
+to send JSON to `staticmap`
+to generate map image responses.

 If you're using [PowerShell Core] on Windows (or Mac or Linux):